-specific)

-- 1. The pass out student will be aware of historical development and important tournaments at National and International level. - 2.
-The student will be able to understand the fundamental skills of the game/sports. - 3.
-The pass out student will be develop the knowledge for tactical and technical preparation for sports competition. - 4.
-The student will be able to deliver his/her duties as an official to conduct a match/event
+CO1:- The pass out student will be aware of historical development and important tournaments at National and International level.

+CO2:- The student will be able to understand the fundamental skills & develop the knowledge for tactical and technical preparation for sports competition.

+CO3:- The student will be able to know Scientific Principles of coaching: (particular sports and game specific)

+CO4:- The pass out student will be aware about the Conditioning exercises and warming up.